Hunter Henry Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 Matchup vs. Jacksonville

-- In four matchups, Henry has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Jaguars.

-- The Jaguars have the NFL's 13th-ranked pass defense this season, surrendering 242.4 yards per game through the air.

-- At 1.3 passing TDs conceded per game, the Jaguars defense is ranked sixth in the NFL.
+- With 20 passing TDs conceded this year, the Jaguars defense is ranked sixth in the NFL.

 Recent Performances

-- In last week's game against the Bills, Henry was targeted six times and recorded one catch for nine yards.
+- Against the Bills last week, Henry was targeted six times and picked up nine yards on one reception.

-- Henry has grabbed seven passes (14 targets) for 86 yards (28.7 per game) and has two touchdowns over his last three games.
+- Henry has added seven receptions for 86 yards and two touchdowns in his last three games.
+He's been targeted 14 times, producing 28.7 yards per game.

 Henry's New England Teammates